-Price does not include international flights, alcoholic drinks, gratuities, meals on Mahe Lodge capacity is 10 anglers.
+-Price does not include international flights, alcoholic drinks, gratuities, meals on Mahe or overnight accommodation.
+Lodge capacity is 10 anglers.

 The season is from October to December and then from late February to early May avoiding what is typically quite unsettled weather over January.
 Spaces are always very limited with only a set number of weeks available so please enquire well in advance for availability.

 Our Aim is to share our combined knowledge of fly fishing holidays and fly fishing vacations around the world to make your next river fishing, lake fishing or salt-water fly fishing holiday the best ever.